 - Taking medications

-This level of required care assistance is often referred to in terms of the ADLs and IADLs.
-The following are examples of duties that might be needed:
+The level of care required is linked to ADLs and IADLs.
+The following are examples of duties that might be required:

-- Eating: assist feeding, provide nutritious meals, and adequate fluids.
+- Eating: assist in feeding, provide nutritious meals and adequate fluids.

-- Bathing: assist bathing, transferring in and out of tub or shower, and bed-baths as needed.
+- Bathing: assist bathing, transferring in/out of tub/shower, bed-baths as needed.

-- Ambulation: support walking, safe use of assistive devices, range of motion, and strengthening exercises.
+- Ambulation: assist walking, safe use of assistive devices, range of motion, and strengthening exercises.

-- Toileting: assist with the bathroom, bedside commode, urinal, or bedpan usage.
+- Toileting: assist to the bathroom, bedside commode, urinal, bedpan usage.

-- Incontinence: assist changing diapers, undergarments, pads, as well as related skincare.
+- Incontinence: assist in changing diapers, undergarments, pads, related skin care.

 - Light Housekeeping: clean and keep tidy all living areas.

-- Laundry: wash and change bed linens, launder clothing, etc..
+- Laundry: wash and change bed linens and launder clothing, etc.

-- Meals: cook, grocery shop, and prepare food for later meals.
+- Meals: cooking, grocery shopping, food preparation for later meals.

 Transportation, Companionship, And General Safety